tomduck/electrostatics/README.md

 ### Line - Line ###

-The lines are distributed equally around one line and connect to the other symmetrically.
+The lines are initialized symmetrically close to one line and connect to the other symmetrically, as expected.

 ![Line - line.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/line-line.png)